qiskit-community/qiskit-metal/docs/index.rst

 Metal is automating and streamlining this process.
 Our vision is to develop a community-driven universal platform capable of orchestrating quantum chip development from concept to fabrication in a simple and open framework.
 Qiskit for quantum hardware design (`Qiskit Metal`) is:

 * Open source
 * Community-driven
 * Both a python API and a front-end visual GUI interface.

-Use the [Slack channel (Join here!)](https://slack.com/app_redirect?channel=metal) to communicate with the developers and other participants.
+Use the `Slack channel <https://slack.com/app_redirect?channel=metal>`_ to communicate with the developers and other participants.
 You may also use this channel inquire about collaborations.

 Qiskit-metal is licensed under Apache 2.0.
 IBM reserves no copyright over outputs of qiskit-metal.